Derrick015/PDF_Table_Extractor_AI/README.md

 - Performance depends on the quality and complexity of the PDF
 - Processing large documents may take time and consume API credits
-- Very complex or highly stylized tables may require manual verification
+- Very complex or highly stylised tables may require manual verification
+- Does not currenlty work with tables in images
 - 200 MB max file size

 ## License